-Everything from the bloodwork to the fear of being told bad news, a doctor’s visit can be a scary experience, but it’s a very necessary one, especially if you feel pain on a daily basis.
+Everything from the bloodwork to the fear of being told bad news, a doctor’s visit can be a scary experience, but it’s an essential one, especially if you feel pain daily.

 It’s pretty common to have minor aches and pains on occasion from things like dislocations, sprains, or other injuries.

 But when these aches and pains become a regular occurrence that disrupts your daily routine, that’s when you should consider seeing an orthopedic doctor.

 Unfortunately, most people “fight through the pain” or ignore it, which causes the pain to worsen over time, and that’s the last thing you want to do.
 Ignoring pain can make it difficult to perform daily tasks or even cause immobility if your pain is severe enough.

 If you wake up every day with back and neck pain, you shouldn’t just “fight through it.”

 There are several reasons why you have back and neck pain, and ignoring it isn’t the solution.

 An end to the pain could be something as simple as needing a different desk chair or practicing better posture, but you won’t ever know that if you don’t consult with a physician about your pain.